 What are the different methods I can use to propagate my Croton Plant plant?

-Stem cuttings are the most common method of propagation for Croton Plants.
+Stem cuttings are the most common method.
 This works best for slightly more mature plants as you’ll be taking a fairly long stem cutting to make sure it’s a success.

-The second method of propagation is through air layering.
-It’s a slightly more complex method of propagation that isn’t always a success.
+The second method is through air layering.
+It’s a slightly more complex method that isn’t always a success.
 We recommend this for more experienced plant parents, or those who are looking for a challenge.
 Below you’ll find a detailed step by step process of each propagation method so you can figure out what’s best for you and your plant.

 How to propagate a Croton Plant through the stem cutting method

-Only ever take stem cuttings from healthy parts of your Croton Plant.
-If you try to propagate a part of the plant that’s looking a little wilted, yellow or dry, the problem will just get worse once you’ve taken the cutting as they are much more susceptible to disease.
+Only ever take stem cuttings from healthy parts of your plant.
+If you try to use a part of the plant that’s looking a little wilted, yellow or dry, the problem will just get worse once you’ve taken the cutting as they are much more susceptible to disease.
 You want to choose a stem cutting with at least 5 leaves on it.

-How many stem cuttings you take it totally up to you.
+How many stem cuttings you take is totally up to you.
 It doesn’t impact the process at all but just depends on the maturity of your plant and personal preference.

 Make the cut(s)

 This is the scary part and the reason why a lot of plant parents shy away from propagating their Croton Plants!
-Now that you’ve located the section of the stem that you want to propagate, you need to cut it off!
+Now that you’ve located the section of the stem that you want to use, you need to cut it off!
 Use your scissors or shears to cut off the stem.
-Make sure you clean your tools after making the cut as the sap in Croton Plants can cause skin and stomach irritation.
+Make sure you clean your tools after making the cut as the sap can cause skin and stomach irritation.

 Remove any lower leaves